Guidance for Creating and Implementing Water Management Districts

 - Watershed district establishes project(s) in the water management district following appropriate statute (MINN.STAT.
 Chapters 103B.231, 103D.601, 103D.605, 103D.611, or 103D.730).

 - Projects implemented must be ordered by the Watershed District managers.

 - Order for project must specify funding method(s).

 - Watershed district must notify counties, cities and towns within the affected area at least 10 days prior to a hearing or decision on projects implemented under this section of statute.

 - Watershed district refines methodology for computing charges based on final project scope.

 - Watershed district determines and sets charges for all properties within the water management district after identifying scope of the project and deciding method(s) of funding the project.

 - Watershed district develops collection mechanism:

 - Contract with private vendor (e.g. electric cooperative).

-Local governments may request BWSR to resolve disputes pursuant to Minnesota Statutes Chapter 103D.729, Subd.
-4, except a local appeal process must be completed first for disputes involving water management districts established in perpetuity.
+Local governments may request BWSR to resolve disputes pursuant to MINN.
+STAT.
+Chapter 103D.729, Subd.
+4, except a local appeal process is encouraged to address disputes involving water management districts established in perpetuity.